OrchardCMS/OrchardCore/src/docs/guides/contributing/contributing-code.md

     If you don't know what a pull request is, read [this article](https://help.github.com/articles/using-pull-requests).

 - Familiarize yourself with the project and our coding conventions, as you can see in the repository.
 We follow the [ASP.NET Core Engineering guidelines](https://github.com/dotnet/aspnetcore/wiki/Engineering-guidelines).
-- Make sure the repository can build and all tests pass.
+- Make sure the repository can be built and all tests pass.
 This is also checked by the CI workflows.
 - If you change CSS or JavaScript files, be sure to run [the Gulp pipeline](../../guides/gulp-pipeline/README.md).
 - If you want to start a conversation with other community members or run the CI workflows but you're not done yet, open your PR as a [draft](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests).
 Then, [change it to ready for review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).
 - If your PR addresses an issue, be sure to [link them](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 This helps everyone find their way around contributions, and merging your PR will automatically close the issue too.